chriszhenghaochen/ICEC_Official/README.md

 # ICEC_Official
-Learning-based Lossless Compression for 3D Volumtric Image
+## A New Learning-based Lossless Volumetric Image Compression Framework by Exploiting Intra-slice and Inter-slice Redundancy

 Codes will be released soon ...